sv222/cloud-engineer-interview-questions/README.md

 ### 3. What is Azure Resource Manager (ARM)?
 Azure Resource Manager (ARM) is a RESTful API and a deployment and management service for Azure.
 It provides a way to organize resources, apply access control, and manage them through templates.
 ARM ensures resources are deployed consistently and makes it easy to monitor and control access across all resources in a solution.
 Developers can use ARM to automate resource management tasks and enable a consistent and repeatable deployment process.

-4. Describe the differences between Azure IaaS, PaaS, and SaaS.
+### 4. Describe the differences between Azure IaaS, PaaS, and SaaS.
+Azure IaaS, PaaS, and SaaS Differences:

+**IaaS (Infrastructure as a Service):**

+Provides virtualized infrastructure (e.g., VMs, storage, networks).
+**User manages:** OS, applications, runtime, and data.
+**Example:** Deploying a virtual machine on Azure where you handle OS updates and configurations.

+**PaaS (Platform as a Service):**

+Offers a managed platform to develop, run, and manage applications.
+**User focuses** on applications and data; Azure manages the OS and runtime.
+**Example:** Azure App Service, where you focus on code, and Azure handles the rest.

+**SaaS (Software as a Service):**

+Delivers fully managed software applications over the internet.
+**User** only uses the software without managing infrastructure or platform details.
+**Example:** Microsoft 365, where you access tools like Word or Excel without handling updates or maintenance.

-5. How does Azure Virtual Network work, and what are its components?
+### 5. How does Azure Virtual Network work, and what are its components?
+Azure Virtual Network (VNet) is a private, isolated network within Azure, connecting resources securely.
+It supports subnets (to segment networks), NSGs (for traffic control), VNet Peering (to link networks), and VPN Gateways (for secure on-premises connections).
+This setup allows safe communication between Azure resources, the internet, and on-premises networks.

-6. What is Azure Active Directory (Azure AD), and how is it used?
+### 6. What is Azure Active Directory (Azure AD), and how is it used?
+Azure Active Directory (Azure AD) is Microsoft's cloud-based identity and access management service.
+Here’s what it does:

+- **User Authentication:** Verifies users’ identities for access to apps and resources.
+- **Single Sign-On (SSO):** Allows users to log in once and access multiple apps without signing in again.
+- **Access Management:** Sets permissions for who can access what, simplifying user management.
+- **Device Management:** Controls access for trusted devices.
+- **Integration:** Works seamlessly with Microsoft products and thousands of third-party apps.
+In short, Azure AD helps manage secure access to resources efficiently.

 7. Explain Azure App Service and its use cases.
 8. How does Azure Storage work, and what are its types?
 9. Describe Azure SQL Database and its features.